 The proper arm motion is comparable to someone who is throwing a baseball from the outfield going to the home plate.
 The arm must rotate from behind the player, going up and over the shoulder.
 It will finish in front of the player with a combined follow-through.
 The shoulder must circle the axis of the spine allowing the arm to move from behind, to the front.

 The Proper Disc Selection

 Different discs will have different flight patterns when thrown as a thumber.
 This situation is similar when you throw the disc in a backhand or forehand.
 If you thumber an understable disc, it will flip slower and will get a little more distance.
-Meanwhile, throwing a thumber with an overstable disc will make the disc flip a little faster preventing the amount of distance achieved.
-With an overstable disc, it will more likely spike into the ground; whereas with an understable disc, the disc may land on its face plate.
+Throwing a thumber with an overstable disc causes the disc to flip faster, potentially reducing distance.
+An overstable disc is more likely to spike into the ground, whereas an understable disc may land on its faceplate.